 Yevgeniya is co-founder and Chairperson of ACAMS Netherlands Chapter.
 Yevgeniya holds a law degree from Kyiv University on Trade and Commerce (Ukraine), she is CAMS certified since 2007 and holds ICA International Diploma in Compliance (2011).

-Saba is an actively engaged professional within the financial market with a focus on Compliance.
-She has a legal background which she combines with her financial experience in Compliance-projects.
+Saba is an actively engaged professional within the financial market with a focus on Compliance & Innovation.
+She has a legal background which she combines with her financial experience in Compliance & Risk management projects.
 Although based in the Netherlands, she is used to interact in a dynamic and international environment with a variety of people.
-She has experience in Europe and the Middle-East.
+She has experience throughout Europe and the Middle-East.

 Paul Hommes is the Risk and Compliance Sales Specialist at LexisNexis.